See my full CV here.

 Before starting my PhD in 2021, I completed my Master's in CS from CSE, BUET in 2020.
 In my Master's thesis, I worked with Dr. Atif Rahman to develop a reference-free method to design personalized guide RNAs from CRISPR experiments.
 I completed my graduation from CSE, BUET in 2017.
 My undergraduate thesis supervisor was Dr. Yusuf Sarwar Uddin.
 We designed and developed an adaptive IoT platform that is able to operate remotely under a constrained 3G data budget.

-I am happily married, and a father to a baby girl.
-In my free time, I love to play table tennis and pool.
+I am a father to two beautiful baby girls (although these days they are starting to object to the word "little").
+I hardly have any free time.
+When I do, I love to play table tennis and pool.
+I have a keen interest in astrophotography.
 I also love to solve shape-shifting Rubik's-like puzzles.
-I am also an amateur guitarist, I spend a lot of my free time studying music theory.
+I am an amateur guitarist, and I spend some of my free time studying music theory.
+In recent years, I have started to enjoy a casual game of EA-FC every now and then.